ofemiashiru/CI_MS3_MCC/README.md

 - All links to work as expected.
 - Appealing design that works well on both desktop and mobile devices.
 - Be able to log in and upload a movie of their choice.
-- Be able to add reviews to all movies on the site.
+- Be able to add reviews to all movies on the site if logged in.
-- Be able to edit/delete movies.
+- Be able to edit/delete users own movies.
-- Be able to edit/delete reviews to associated movies.
+- Be able to edit/delete users own reviews.
-- To be able to search for movies using a search bar feature.
+- All users to be able to search for movies using a search bar feature.
+- All users to be able to see movies and reviews
 - Accessibility.

 ### User Stories